Ownership of Property

 - Revocable and Irrevocable Family Trusts (Probate Avoidance)

-- Estate planning and tax benefits within a Family Limited Partnership
+- Estate planning and benefits within a Family Limited Partnership

 The word "family" in the name of the limited partnership defines the fact the partnership is owned mostly by family members or possibly a revocable family trust.

 Another reason for holding your assets in a Family Limited Partnership is that it is difficult to transfer assets from you individually to your loved ones without excessive loss.
-This is mainly due to probate and taxation.
-Not only is probate a lengthy process, it encourages family infighting and can severely erode your families assets.
+This is mainly due to high probate costs, attorney's fees, court costs, appraiser's fees, and sometimes other expenses.
+Not only is probate a lengthy process, it encourages family fighting and can severely erode your families assets.
 When Elvis Presley died all that was left of his 10 million dollar estate was 2 million dollars.
 Definitely a case where no planning was taken to implement asset protection and estate planning.

 With municipalities and States having their tax base eroded due to the downturn of economic activity and the increase in foreclosures they have no choice but to tax those they still can every which way.
 Legally through asset protection entities and wealth management you can navigate through this economic mine field.

 Why leave yourself, your family and or your business at such a risk?
-Put our attorney-assisted asset protection strategies in place and consider the option of estate tax planning and its many advantages not only in regard to asset protection but also in regard to insuring freedom of movement, privacy and wealth accumulation without excessive taxation.
+Put our attorney-assisted asset protection strategies in place and consider the option of estate planning and its many advantages not only in regard to asset protection but also in regard to insuring freedom of movement, privacy and wealth accumulation.

 When a Family Limited Partnership is formed, it should be in a state where the exclusive remedy is a "charging order" and the only recourse creditors have against the limited partnership.
 It creates, in essence, a lien against the owner’s interest in the limited partnership.
 With a charging order, a judgment creditor may be successful in securing a lien, but the creditor will never be able to force a distribution of partnership assets.